I’ve earned over a million dollars from creating and launching online courses.

 You can do that by really thinking through and designing your ecourse with the student in mind.
 Add gamification and progress tracking, and offer support that extends beyond the course materials.
 This is usually where the magic of having a group or another method of ongoing access to you really comes in.

 20. Figuring Out The Tech Stuff Should Not Be a Last Minute Item

-Launches are stressful enough as is it is; you don’t want to leave the tech stuff to the last minute.
-Instead, figure out which systems you’ll be using ahead of time so you can make sure they all play nice together… that will then free you up to focus on being present during your launch and marketing campaign.
+Launching a course is stressful enough as is it is, so you don’t want to leave the tech stuff to the last minute.
+Instead, figure out which systems you’ll be using ahead of time so you can make sure they all play nice together.
+Preparation will free you up to focus on being present during your launch and marketing campaign.

 Don’t put yourself in the position of sitting on hold with tech support the night before you send the next launch email to see if they can fix an issue.

-Set up the tech systems ahead of time and sleep soundly at night.
+Set up your technical and software systems ahead of time so you can sleep soundly at night.